-This farm water calculator has been developed to assist landholders in the Eastern and Western Mount Lofty Ranges to estimate how much water they need for different purposes including stock, domestic, irrigation and industrial.
-Start using the calculator now, or scroll down to read more about how it works.
+The farm water calculator has been developed to assist landholders in the Eastern and Western Mount Lofty Ranges to estimate how much water they need for different purposes including stock, domestic, irrigation and industrial.

 This estimate of water requirements can be used to support property water planning, including: